best in class

 Sizes and lengths: 23–34 with a 30- or 32-inch inseam | Rise: 11.125 inches | Stretch: Not stretchy | Style: Straight-leg | Price: $$

 Back in 1873, Levi Strauss invented the jeans now known as the 501s.
 These are as classic as they come.
 I’ve heard lots of folks describe the 501s as a standard bearer to judge their other jeans, with many owning vintage versions of the style.
 You don’t have to shop secondhand to get them, though — the company has kept its familiar fitted straight-leg silhouette for more than a century.
 In comparison to the Wedgies, which have a rise of 10.85 inches, and the Ribcages, with their ultra-high 12-inch rise, the 501s come in at just over 11 inches.
 So you’re getting a “semi-high waist,” says musician Aly Michalka.
 She adds that “the more worn they are, the better they look and feel.”
 Celebrity stylist Karla Welch (who has collaborated with Levi’s in the past) stole her first-ever pair of 501s from her brother — and agrees that they only get better with age.
-I’ll note that the 501s topped our list of the very best men’s jeans, too — with Drew Westphal, who works in digital marketing, saying, “There’s a reason that modern-day denim companies use the fit of the 501 to make their own jeans.”
+The 501s top our list of the very best men’s jeans, too — with Drew Westphal, who works in digital marketing, saying, “There’s a reason that modern-day denim companies use the fit of the 501 to make their own jeans.”

 Best high-waisted mom jeans